Stellate Ganglion Block (SGB) for Post Traumatic Stress Disorder (PTSD) in Seattle and Bellevue

 In the Media

-Click the “play” button to watch two recent broadcasts about SGB for PTSD from “60 Minutes” and “CBS This Morning.”
+Click the “play” button to watch three recent broadcasts about SGB for PTSD from “60 Minutes” and “CBS This Morning” and “The Joe Rogan Experience.”
+These videos feature the two pioneers in the use of SGB for PTSD, Eugene Lipov, MD and Sean Mulvaney, MD.

 What is a Stellate Ganglion Block (SGB)?